aferna08/housing-segregation-analysis/README.md

 1.  **Clone the Repository**: Clone the repository, ensuring that Git LFS is installed.
 2.  **Install Dependencies**: Scripts in the project use the [pacman](https://cran.r-project.org/web/packages/pacman/index.html) package (`install.packages("pacman")`) to install and load other required packages.
-3.  **Reproduce the Report**: Open the Quarto file (iv_report.qmd) in RStudio and render it to generate the full report.
+3.  **Reproduce the Report**: Open the markdown file (report.Rmd) in RStudio and compile it to generate the full report.
     -   Alternatively, run the scripts individually to view the raw output.

 ------------------------------------------------------------------------